GregorioDiStefano/notify-me/README.md

 I just want to be able to write a quick python script, and when the conditions in the script are met, send me a notification on the specific channel I've specified.

-Currently, nothing is even close to working, just planning around with dynamically loading python scripts for now.